RennurApps/AwareIM-Reference-Attributes-to-JSON/README.md

  - Store the JSON array in a _**plain text attribute.**_ <br>
  - The table data is converted to JSON _**automatically**_ and on button _**click**_.

+Not sure if it is possible to identify data types.

 ### [**JSFiddle: Demo & Code**](https://jsfiddle.net/RennurApps/ua5dzckp/)
 Implemented in Aware IM using advanced script feature.